-My favorite way to cook shrimps, or prawns in this case, is with garlic.
+My favorite way to cook shrimp, or prawns, in this case, is with garlic.
 Yes, tons of garlic.
-It remains me Venezuelan “Tascas” (taverns) where you can eat all kind if tapas.
-In Spanish we called them “Camarones al Ajillo” – Garlic Shrimp.
+It remains me Venezuelan “Tascas” (taverns) where you can eat all kind of tapas.
+In Spanish, we called them “Camarones al Ajillo” – Garlic Shrimp.
 The secret is to add a lot of garlic and parsley, and a touch of wine.

-- 1 English cucumber a.k.a. hot house cucumbers
+- 1 English cucumber (a.k.a. hot house cucumber)

 - 1/2 cup of olive oil

-- 6-8 cloves of garlic peeled and very finely chopped
+- 6-8 cloves garlic, peeled and very finely chopped

 - Salt and pepper to taste